OpenClaw

 What is OpenClaw?

-Section titled “What is OpenClaw?”OpenClaw is a self-hosted gateway that connects your favorite chat apps — WhatsApp, Telegram, Discord, iMessage, and more — to AI coding agents like Pi.
+Section titled “What is OpenClaw?”OpenClaw is a self-hosted gateway that connects your favorite chat apps and channel surfaces — built-in channels plus bundled or external channel plugins such as Discord, Google Chat, iMessage, Matrix, Microsoft Teams, Signal, Slack, Telegram, WhatsApp, Zalo, and more — to AI coding agents like Pi.
 You run a single Gateway process on your own machine (or a server), and it becomes the bridge between your messaging apps and an always-available AI assistant.

 Who is it for?
 Developers and power users who want a personal AI assistant they can message from anywhere — without giving up control of their data or relying on a hosted service.